 Integrated tool library

 MERLIC’s integrated tool library contains a wide range of tools for the most common vision processing tasks - all based on the latest state-of-the-art vision technologies, such as matching or deep learning.
-The tool library can also be expanded by adding customized tools.
+The tool library can also be expanded by adding extension tools.
 To facilitate the ease of use, all included tools are named after the task they are meant to execute.
-Several ‘Evaluation’ tools support you with a variety of evaluation processes.
-For example, they perform calculations or evaluate a feature of a specific region.
-Having set up the application, MERLIC offers ‘Communication’ tools, which enable you to send and receive data, or alternatively read and write to files.
-Last but not least, the existing tool library can be extended flexibly with customized, user-defined tools to suit any additional needs.
+Several “Evaluation” tools support you with a variety of evaluation processes.
+Finally, the existing tool library can be extended flexibly with customized, user-defined tools to suit any additional needs.
 These tools can be developed in MVTec HALCON's integrated development environment HDevelop.

 MERLIC's existing tool library can be extended flexibly with customized, user-defined tools to suit any additional needs.
-These "custom tools" can be developed in MVTec HALCON's integrated development environment HDevelop.
+These "extension tools" can be developed in MVTec HALCON's integrated development environment HDevelop.

 One highlight of MVTec MERLIC is the parallel processing and execution of different tools.
 This simplifies the implementation of multi-camera setups and allows for a more efficient use of the system's computing power.